Assignment #2: Spirit, Material, Revolution, and Discontent

 - the ways that images of the colonies changed after Germany’s WWI defeat;

-- political images (especially posters) made in support of a German republic in 1918-9;
+- political images (especially posters) made in support of the worker’s movement;

 - representations of war and veterans during and/or after WWI;